NannyML/nannyml/docs/tutorials/performance_estimation/multiclass_performance_estimation.rst

 -----------

 The :ref:`Data Drift<data-drift>` functionality can help us to understand whether data drift is causing the performance problem.
-When the target results become available they can be :ref:`compared with the estimated results<compare_estimated_and_realized_performance>`.
+When the target values become available we can :ref:`compared realized and performance results<compare_estimated_and_realized_performance>`.

-You can learn more about the Confidence Based Performance Estimation and its limitations in the :ref:`How it Works page<performance-estimation-deep-dive>`.